Rayhatron/rayhatron.github.io/_posts/hng-internship/2018-04-25-hng-internship-2018-stage-2-git-and-github-for-code-collaboration.md

 ## HNG Internship Stage 2 Tasks - Git And Github

-The tasks for stage 2 were mainly centered around getting to know Github, the widely used online platform for code collaboration, so that you could get familiar with how to work with others on the same files in a single project.
+The tasks for stage 2 were mainly centred around getting to know Github, the widely used online platform for code collaboration so that you could get familiar with how to work with others on the same files in a single project.

 To achieve that goal, the tasks could be split into two major parts.